mariebtreschow/bigquery-runner/README.md

 How to use the query runner:

-1. Git clone the repository and install python virtual environment
+1. Git clone the repository, cd into the project folder and install python virtual environment

         pip3 install virtualenv